 Getting at least 1.5% back and no annual fee makes this one of the best travel credit cards with no annual fees.
 However, the 3% foreign transaction fee means this card isn’t a good option for international travel.

 Redeeming Points for Cash or Travel

-Aside from the signup bonus, for every $1 you spend, you earn at least 1.5 rewards points.
+For every $1 you spend, you earn at least 1.5 reward points.
 Points are redeemable for cash back, gift cards, Amazon.com shopping points, and booking award travel on the Chase travel portal.